I'm Not Ashamed: Plot

-One day, Rachel tries to help Celine with family issues but is rebuffed.
-At prom, she reconciles with Rachel, revealing that she has issues with her mother.
-Not long after, Alex tries to reconcile with Rachel, but she declines his apology.
+Meanwhile, Rachel tries to help Celine with family issues but is rebuffed.
+The day before prom, Celine reconciles with Rachel, revealing that she has issues with her mother.
+Not long after at prom, Alex tries to reconcile with Rachel, but she declines his apology.

 On April 20, 1999, Rachel reconciles with Madison, and the two make plans to hang out the next day.
 At lunch, Rachel has an emotional conversation with a fellow student, Dave Rogers, about family issues.
 Rachel calms him by saying that everything happens for a reason.
 Just then, Eric and Dylan come out of the parking lot and begin shooting at Rachel and Richard Costaldo.
 Richard is knocked unconscious, while Rachel struggles to get away.
-Eric and Dylan corner her, and Eric asks her if she still believes in God, and when Rachel tells him that she does, he shoots her.
-The assailants then storm the school, killing 11 other students and one teacher before taking their own lives.
+Eric and Dylan corner her, with Eric tauntingly asking her if she still believes in God, and when Rachel tells him that she does, he points his gun to her head and shoots her.
+The assailants then storm the school offscreen, killing 11 other students and one teacher before taking their own lives.
 In the aftermath, U.S. President Bill Clinton (via archive footage) addresses the nation that the prayers of the American people are with Littleton, but also says that citizens must do more to reach out to our children teach them to express anger and resolve their conflicts with words, not weapons.

 All of Rachel's friends pay tribute to her after the shooting.
 At Rachel's funeral, Nathan gives a eulogy, stating that he always loved her.

 Sometime after, Rachel's mother finds a note on a dresser in their house, that Rachel had written years before.
 The note states that she will one day "touch millions of people's hearts".